Computing the Geometric Intersection Number of Curves: Detecting simple curves

 After comparing $[i,i+1]$ with all the occurrences of its supporting arc, we can insert it in the correct place.
 If no crossings were introduced this way, we proceed with the next occurrence $[i+1,i+2]$.
-It may happen, however, that no matter how we insert $[i,i+1]$ in the left-to-right order of its supporting arc, the resulting immersion of $\Ipath{0}{i+1}$ will have a combinatorial crossing.
+It may happen, however, that no matter how we insert $[i,i+1]$ in the left-to-right order of its supporting arc, the resulting \immersion{} of $c\Ipath{0}{i+1}$ will have a combinatorial crossing.
 In order to handle this case, we first check if $[i,i+1]$ is \define{switchable}, i.e. if for some $k\geq 0$ and some turns $t,u$ the subpath $p:=c\Ipath{\Imath}{k+2}$ has turn sequence $t2^k1u$ and the index path $\Ipath{\Imath}{k+2}$ does not contain the arc occurrence $[0,1]$.
+See Figure~\ref{fig:switch-path}.
 When $[i,i+1]$ is switchable we can switch $p$ to a new subpath $p'$ with turn sequence $(t-1)\bar{1}\bar{2}^{k}(u-1)$ such that $p$ and $p'$ bound a diagram composed of a single horizontal staircase.
-See Figure~\ref{fig:switch-path}.

-We indeed perform the switch if some intersection is actually avoided this way.
-More formally, this happens when there is a crossing $(i,j)$ such that the turn of $(c[j,j+1], c[i,i+1])$ or of $(c[j,j-1], c[i,i+1])$ is one as illustrated on Figure~\ref{fig:switch-path-1}.
+We indeed perform the switch \emph{if some intersection is actually avoided this way}.
+More formally, this happens when there is a crossing $(i,j)$ such that the turn of $(c[j,j+\varepsilon], c[i,i+1])$ is one with either $\varepsilon = 1$ or $\varepsilon = -1$ as illustrated on Figure~\ref{fig:switch-path-bis}.